 Intussusception is a serious disorder in which one part of the intestine slides into another part of the intestine, similar to a collapsing telescope.
-The intestine becomes inflamed and swollen and can cause an obstruction or blockage.
-Symptoms can include severe abdominal pain, fever, vomiting or abnormal stools.
+The intestine becomes inflamed and swollen and can cause an intestinal obstruction or blockage.

 What is a therapeutic enema?

-A diagnostic enema may be used to help identify and diagnose an intussusception.
-It may also be used to treat the intussusception, in which case it is referred to as a therapeutic enema.
+The doctor may use abdominal ultrasound or an enema to help identify and diagnose an intussusception.
+They may also use the enema to treat the intussusception, in which case it is referred to as a therapeutic enema.

-During this exam, air or a solution containing contrast material (iodine or barium) is instilled into the large intestine through a small, soft tube placed in the rectum.
-X-ray fluoroscopy is used to watch the air or contrast material flow into the large intestine.
-The air or contrast material is injected in a manner that creates pressure within the large intestine and pushes or "un-telescopes" the intussusception, thus relieving the obstruction.
-The therapeutic enema is not always successful, and surgery may need to be performed to correct the problem.
+During this procedure, the doctor instills air or a solution containing contrast material (iodine or barium) into the large intestine through a small, soft tube placed in the rectum.
+X-ray fluoroscopy produces images of the air or contrast material as it flows into the large intestine.
+The doctor injects the air or contrast material to create pressure within the large intestine and push or "un-telescope" the intussusception and relieve the obstruction.
+The therapeutic enema is not always successful.
+Your child may need surgery to correct the problem.

 What are some common uses of the procedure?

-A therapeutic enema can be performed to treat symptoms of intussusception, including:
+Doctors use therapeutic enema to treat symptoms of intussusception, including:

 - abdominal swelling or distention.